Terms and Conditions of Sale

 The Buyer has the right and opportunity to update personal data online on the Website of the online store, in the customer section, after logging in, or in another form (by e-mail, in writing).

-Personal data may be disclosed to our partners (intermediaries or third parties) for the purpose of order processing and related processes in accordance with applicable law.
-These partners include, for example, delivery companies, payment and billing system providers, accounting and IT firms.
+Personal data may be disclosed to our partners for the purpose of order processing and related processes in accordance with applicable law.
+These partners include, for example, delivery companies, payment and billing system providers, accounting and IT firms, as well as providers of web hosting and email infrastructure.

 The Buyer has the right to obtain confirmation from the Seller as to what personal data of the Buyer is processed in the Seller’s e-shop.
 The Buyer has the right to access such data and also to be informed for what purpose the data is processed, what categories of data are processed, to whom the personal data is provided, how long said personal data is stored, and whether there is automated individual decision-making, including profiling.